 We attended the Parish Communities Event in March 2024 and were pleased to engage with visitors interested in a selection of our archives on display.

-For this current season we have some interesting subjects to look forward to, they include; The Cinque Ports, Changes to Kent in WW1; Herne’s Rosarian Vicars and hand on with St Martin’s Hand Bells.
+For this current season we have some interesting subjects to look forward to, they include; The Cinque Ports, Changes to Kent in WW1; Herne’s Rosarian Vicars and handson with St Martin’s Hand Bells.
 On some occasions our speakers waive their fees in lieu of a donation to charity, these have included Cancer Research, Alzheimer’s Society and the RNLI.

 This years visit is to St Peter’s Church, Whitstable – a hidden architectural gem in Whitstable’s backstreets.
 Anyone interested in joining us; please contact myself (Gill) or Sylvia McKean.
 Cost is £6.00 and includes refreshments.